9 minute read

 Consistent customer experience

-Good multichannel communication software can consolidate data across different back-office systems and deliver consistent and tailored customer-facing documents across all your channels.
-Documents can contain individual or many data fields and contextual data: all personalised.
+Effective multichannel communication software can consolidate data across various back-office systems and deliver consistent, tailored customer-facing documents across all your channels.
+Documents can contain individual or multiple data fields and contextual data: all personalised.
 Automation rules can also make sure extra documents and information are only added where relevant.
 Improve your customer experience and deliver relevant, timely and engaging communications on the channel of their choice.

 2. You’ll experience productivity gains, so you’ll have more time to focus on higher-value tasks